BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 }
 ```

+Save the `iris.data` file into your project directory under a `data` subdirectory, and verify that you can read the CSV file, comma separate each line of the array you get back in a loop, and print the array values to the screen as a test.
+The `filePath` that you pass to `readCSV` will be `data/iris.data`.  **Hint: you do not have to modify the `commaSeparate` or `readCSV` functions to do this, and you should not!
+Rather, call each of these functions from `main()` instead.**

 ## Part 2: Processing the Input
 Now, you will use an `ArrayList`, gather all the sepal lengths, sepal widths, petal lengths, and petal widths by iterating over the text file and splitting each line.
 If the classification is a `setosa` flower, store that in a separate array.
 Similarly, use separate arrays for the `versicolor` and `virginica` flowers as well.
 By the time you are finished reading the text file, you should have an array containing all the `setosa` petal lengths, one for all the `setosa` petal widths, and so on.